hopefaithtv/hopefaith/_pages/about.md

 image: '/images/pages/aboutus.jpg'
 ---

-We want you to know that their is hope in Jesus Christ, encourage you to put your faith in him and to share the Good news of Jesus Christ.
-Be blessed. <br>
+We want you to know that their is hope in Jesus Christ, encourage you to put your faith in him and to share the Good news of Jesus Christ. <br>
 Sincerely,<br>
 Ronnie & Maureen